axelfeldmann/feldmann.nyc/posts/low-ipc/low-ipc.md

 ### Conclusion

 In this post, I showcased 3 different tricks for writing extremely slow code.
 I have a couple more stashed away, and when I have time, I'll write about those too.
 However, I'm also always on the hunt for more!
-If you know any neat ways to achieve absurdly low IPC (on any architecture!), please tell me about it :)
+If you know any neat ways to achieve absurdly low IPC (on any architecture!), please tell me about them :)